Gigantactis paxtoni: Description

 Gigantactis paxtoni is a black-coloured anglerfish with an extremely long illicium which has a length equivalent to 168% to 198% of the standard length.
 There is a tuft of white filaments at the illicium's base, with the bulb of the esca tapering towards a dark, conical extension covered in spinules on its tip; the bulb has a length equivalent to between 12% and 28% of the standard length.
 The long teeth on the dentary are arranged in 3 or 4 rows.
 There are small, unpigmented papillae and short filaments on the bulb of the esca and its elongation.
 This species has a maximum published standard length of 29.5 cm.

 Distribution and habitat

 Gigantactis paxtoni is found in the southern Indian and Pacific Oceans between 33°S and 44°S, as far south as the northern boundary of the Subantarctic Water Mass.
-It has also been found off eastern Australia, New Zealand and in the Halmahera Sea.
+It has also been found off eastern Australia and New Zealand, and in the Halmahera Sea.
 It has been recorded from depths between 540 and 1500 m.